jitsi/handbook/docs/dev-guide/ljm.md

 # Modifying `lib-jitsi-meet`

-By default the library is referenced as a prebuilt artifact in a HitHub release.
+By default the library is referenced as a prebuilt artifact in a GitHub release.
 Packages are NOT published to npm.
 The default dependency path in package.json is:

 ```json
 "lib-jitsi-meet": "https://github.com/jitsi/lib-jitsi-meet/releases/download/v<version>+<commit-hash>/lib-jitsi-meet.tgz)",